 Change Default PDF Viewer in Windows 10

-The earlier version of Windows (XP, 7 and 8) required the installation of a PDF Viewer in order to view PDF files and most users ended up installing Adobe PDF reader on their computers.
+The earlier version of Windows (XP, 7 and 8) required the installation of Adobe PDF Reader or other PDF Viewers in order to view PDF files.

 In Windows 10, Microsoft has done away with the need to install PDF viewer and assigned Microsoft Edge browser as the default PDF viewer.

-While many users like the idea of not having to use a third party tool in order to view PDF files, there are others who find it irritating to be redirected to Microsoft Edge whenever they try to open PDF files.
+While many users like the idea of not having to use a third party tool in order to view PDF files, there are others who prefer opening PDF files in Adobe Reader, instead of being redirected to Microsoft Edge whenever they try to open PDF files.

-2. On the Settings screen, click on the Apps icon.
+1. Open Settings and click on the Apps icon.

-3. On the Apps & Features screen, click on Default apps in the left pane.
-Scroll down in the right-pane and click on Choose default Apps by file type option.
+2. On Apps & Features screen, select Default apps in the left pane.
+In the right-pane, scroll down and click on Choose default Apps by file type option.

-4. On the next screen, scroll down until you find .pdf (PDF File).
-Next, click on Microsoft Edge next to .pdf and select Adobe Acrobat Reader or your preferred PDF viewer.
+3. On the next screen, scroll down until you find .pdf (PDF File) > click on Microsoft Edge next to .pdf and select Adobe Acrobat Reader as your preferred PDF viewer.

-Windows Reverts Back to Edge As Default PDF Viewer
+Windows Reverts Back to Microsoft Edge as Default PDF Viewer

-While it is easy to change default PDF viewer in Windows 10, the problem is that your Windows computer will automatically revert back to using Microsoft Edge as the default PDF viewer, whenever updates are installed on your computer.
+You may find Windows 10 automatically reverting back to using Microsoft Edge as the default PDF viewer, whenever updates are installed on your computer.

 If this happens, you can repeat the above steps and once again make Adobe Reader as the default PDF viewer on your computer.